Sometimes phrases convey a meaning that goes beyond their literal one.

 No matter of well you know a language, there’ll always be hues of meaning that you might not immediately get until a native explains them to you or until you spend some time in the country where such language is spoken.

-Helping you dive deeper into this hidden shades of the Italian language is the purpose of this series of post, which I started a while ago.
+Helping you dive deeper into these hidden shades of the Italian language is the purpose of this series of posts, which I started a while ago.
 The phrase that first gave me the idea for such series was “metti su l’acqua“, which literally means put the water on, referring to the water for pasta.

-After such phrase, I selected “ci prendiamo un caffè?“, which is a phrase we always use when we want to propose to someone to have a coffee.
+After this phrase, I selected “ci prendiamo un caffè?“, which is a question we always use when we want to propose to someone to have a coffee.
 Then came “io porto le paste“, which has to do with Sunday lunches and spending time with family and friends – something we Italians give great importance to.